BroadSoft’s Technical Connect, Melbourne Australia.

-You may recall from my first post that that 33% of the personnel at BroadSoft are in engineering roles.
+You may recall from my first post that 33% of the personnel at BroadSoft are in engineering roles.

 BroadSofts’ focus on engineering means that continual improvement to deliver better outcomes for their customers and end users is part of their culture.

 Of all the Day 2 presentations I viewed, the one by Mark Kushnir, on project Amplify struck the biggest chord.
 Marks presentation on moving BroadWorks to Cloud Native/NFV principles for its Platform Architecture and Software Deployment & Delivery was very enlightening.
 Captivate On Hold have been delivering cloud-delivered dynamic on hold to telco service providers worldwide for nearly 6 years.
 In this time Captivate had dealings with engineers at multiple levels.
 One common thread we hear is that a platform upgrade is a mammoth undertaking that is not without its challenges.